 If you have the chance to visit Indonesia for the holidays, explore the best places to stay in Bali!
 Here is a cities, neighborhoods and area guide of Bali.

-A paradise for travellers and surfers, the island of Bali is located between Java and Lombok in Indonesia and is a dream destination for holidaymakers.
+Located between Java and Lombok in Indonesia, the island of Bali is a paradise for travellers and surfers, and is a dream destination for holiday-makers.
 With a surface area of 5,637 km², it is home to 3,890,000 inhabitants.
-Finding accommodation in Bali will not be difficult, as there are an abundant amount of hotels in the south of the island: Denpasar, Kuta, Nusa Dua, Jimbaran, Legian, Sanur, Ubud in the centre and Lovina Beach in the north.
-Bali lies 8 degrees latitude south of the equator.
-In other words, it is hot and humid.
-With an average temperature of 28°C throughout the year, Bali has an equatorial climate.
-With more than 3 million tourists – Indonesia’s richest island – mass tourism is its main financial windfall.
+From Denpasar, Kuta, Nusa Dua, Jimbaran, Legian, and Sanur to the south of the island, to Ubud in the centre, and Lovina Beach to the north, finding accommodation in Bali will not be difficult, as you’ll find an abundance of hotels.
+Bali lies approximately 8 degrees latitude south of the equator.
+In other words, the island enjoys a rather hot and humid equatorial climate, with an average temperature of 28°C throughout the year.
+Attracting more than 3 million tourists per year, Indonesia’s richest island can count on mass tourism as its main financial windfall.

-Rice paddys, white sandy beaches, lush vegetation, temples and heat all year long: Bali is a dream.
-Although accommodation is still an issue when planning a trip.
-In order to know where to stay in Bali, here is a presentation of some cities where you can set down your cases.
+Terraced rice fields, white sandy beaches, lush vegetation, temples, and hot weather all year long: Bali is a dream destination.
+Since accommodation is always an issue when planning a trip, we’ve prepared the following presentation to help you decide where to stay in Bali.

 Photo credit: Flickr – zsoolt

 Kuta?
-No. Kuta is the temple of Western tourists, mostly Australians and the area is like an open-air amusement park serving mass tourism.
-Unless you like to party all night.
-However, you will not see many Balinese people.
-As soon as you land on the tarmac at Denpasar, we advise you to go to the Bukit peninsula for your stay in Bali.
+No. Kuta is a “temple” of Western tourists.
+The favourite haunt of Australian visitors, the area is like an open-air amusement park serving a single purpose: mass tourism.
+Avoid Kuta, unless you enjoy partying all night, though you will not see many Balinese people around here.
+As soon as you land on the tarmac at Denpasar, we advise you to head towards the Bukit peninsula for your stay in Bali.
 Take the opportunity to treat yourself to some surfing beginner classes on the beach: the water is 30°, take a dip in Uluwatu and Padang Padang.
-Between temples – Pura Luhur -, walks with majestic views of the Indian Ocean – Dreamland Beach, Bingin Beach, Pantai Melasti, Pantai Pandawa, etc. – and relaxation, you will find a relaxed, stress-free environment to boot.
-If you are looking for cheap accommodation, look in South Bali.
+Discover temples – Pura Luhur -, enjoy walks with majestic views of the Indian Ocean – Dreamland Beach, Bingin Beach, Pantai Melasti, Pantai Pandawa, etc. – and relax in a laid-back and stress-free environment.
+If you are looking for cheap accommodation, South Bali is a great area to stay in Bali.